Keyword for this page: Superintendent

 Please use the form below to contact the Superintendent,Kathryn LeRoy, with any suggestions, comments, or questions.

 Superintendent Kathryn LeRoy will be visiting Polk County Public Schools throughout the school year.
-Her progress is being tracked and reported.
+Her progress was tracked for the 2013-2014 year and reported.